The 2019 CNFC conference is taking place June 14 to 16 in Vancouver at UBC’s Point Grey Campus.

 Writing Intimate Crime and Violence

-Renee Saklikar, author of air india, un/authorized exhibits and interjections, and Carys Cragg, author of Dead Reckoning, How I Came to Meet the Man Who Murdered My Father, reveal what influenced their decisions to write about the violence and crime that directly impacted them and their families and the long-term effects they have had.
+Renee Saklikar, author of children of air india, un/authorized exhibits and interjections, and Carys Cragg, author of Dead Reckoning, How I Came to Meet the Man Who Murdered My Father, reveal what influenced their decisions to write about the violence and crime that directly impacted them and their families and the long-term effects they have had.

 No Words: The Rebellious Act of Writing the Stories Not Told